sergiosolorzano/financial-asset-gap-risk-nn-prediction/CNN-bayesian-share-price-prediction/README.md

 ## Convolutional Neural Network with Bayesian hyperparameter optimization to predict next day share price from a stock price time series

 ## Preface
-This is my end project for a [6-month Professional Certification at Imperial Business School on Machine Learning and Artificial Intelligence](https://execed-online.imperial.ac.uk/professional-certificate-ml-ai) that I completed in June 2024.
+This is my enhanced end project for a [6-month Professional Certification at Imperial Business School on Machine Learning and Artificial Intelligence](https://execed-online.imperial.ac.uk/professional-certificate-ml-ai) that I completed in June 2024.

-The project focuses on using CNNs to predict the next-day share price of financial assets.
+The project is work in progress.
+It focuses on using CNNs to predict the next-day share price of financial assets.
 Bayesian optimization helps narrowing the search space to evaluate hyperparameters.
 Unfortunately, GADF-encoded images as inputs has resulted in low prediction accuracy.
 These results suggest the temporal correlation between each pair of prices in the series in the form of GADF-encoded inputs is not sufficiently robust to capture the temporal structure of prices.

 <p align="center">
 <img width="150" alt="star" src="https://github.com/sergiosolorzano/ai_gallery/assets/24430655/3c0b02ea-9b11-401a-b6f5-c61b69ad651b">